-Papyro is a collective of five artists
+Papyro is a collective of four artists

 based in Hobart, brought together by serendipity but now fused together by their